 Prepaid expenses are recognized as an asset in the balance sheet.
-These expenditures include incentives to IFAs, prepaid software licenses, certain professional services and insurance premiums.
-Prepaid expenses are amortized in profit or loss in the period in which the benefits of such incentives are realized.
+These expenditures include mainly incentives to IFAs, prepaid software licenses, certain professional services and insurance premiums.
+Prepaid expenses are amortized in profit and loss in the period in which the benefits of such items are realized.